samanthacodes/samanthacodes.github.io/README.md

 - Managed performance and analytics on media worth $150M+ on Meta, Google, Twitter, LinkedIn, and Snapchat Ad API’s.
 - Dentsu Global Award winner for best case-study (500+ global entries).
 Received recognition for a localization strategy execution, A/B testing and Brand Lift Study that was executed in collaboration with the Facebook Marketing Science team.

-Performance Media Analyst,  IPG MEDIABRANDS, Dubai, UAE			            			                                              Aug 2016 - Jan 2018
+Performance Media Analyst @ IPG Mediabrands (2016 - 2018)
 Account Managed: The L’Oréal Group - Middle East & North Africa.

 - Produced insightful reports utilizing Power BI and Tableau, highlighting KPIs/Metrics and areas for improvement, contributing to media forecasts and marketing strategic decision-making on cross-channel media mix.